lizmat/rak/README.md

 ### :files-from($filename)

 If specified, indicates the name of the file from which a list of files to be used as sources will be read.

+### :find

+Flag.
+If specified, maps the sources of items into items to search.

 ### :invert-match